openppg/x4-controller/README.md

 ### Building .uf2 update file

 The uf2 bootloader can update firmware with a .uf2 binary file built from a complied .bin firmware file.
-The .bin file is automatically built when "verifying" the firmware in either Ardion IDE or PIO.
+The .bin file is automatically built when "verifying" the firmware in either Arduino IDE or PIO.
 Using the uf2-samdx repo above python tool the command to build a compatible .uf2 file should look something like:

 ```bash